VarboxInternational/docs/installation.md

 <a name="seed-database"></a>
 #### Seed Database

-Populate the database with necessary data for the [VarBox](/) platform to work properly.
+Populate the database with necessary data for the Varbox platform to work properly.

 ```
 composer dump-autoload